WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module4_read-based_vs_assembly-based_profiling_approaches_to_taxonomic_annotation/Module4_Taxanomic_profiling.md

 ---
 #### 4. Read-based strain-level analysis

 Some read-based tools analyze metagenomic reads after they have been mapped to reference genomes or metagenome-assembled genomes (MAGs).
-These approaches allow investigation of **microbial populations at the strain level** rather than only identifying which species are present.
+These approaches allow investigation of **microbial populations at the strain (or subspecies) level** rather than only identifying which species are present.

 Examples include: